Clarity Money App Review (2019)

 Normally in these app reviews I go through each section and discuss what features are offered.
 Off the bat, this is where Clarity Money is different.
-While there are still a few different tabs, it’s mostly just a single feed where you’ll find all the information you need.
+While there are still a few different tabs (giving you a closer look at your accounts, transactions, and settings), it’s mostly just a single feed where you’ll find all the information you need.
 I’d actually compare this feed to the “Today” screen of your iPhone — complete with plenty of helpful little widgets.
-Natually, like with other apps of this nature, these widgets are infinitely more useful if you connect all of your banking and credit card accounts first.
+Naturally, like with other apps of this nature, these widgets are infinitely more useful if you connect all of your banking and credit card accounts first.

 Once you’ve set up your accounts, the first info you’ll come across in your feed — following a brief weather report and greeting, that is — is a look at your current balances.
 This includes your cash on hand (meaning account balances, not literal cash), credit card debt totals, and investment balances.
 Below that is another fairly standard feature: a list of recent transactions you’ve made.
 However one nice touch is the inclusion of company logos that sit beside these transactions.